-Here are a few tips to start managing food cost at your restaurant.
+Here are 7 potential causes of high food cost at your restaurant.

 When trying to manage food cost at your restaurant, one of the most important things you should be doing is regular inventory checks.
 It is very easy to lose track of where all your inventory is going, especially in a busy restaurant, and conducting routine audits plays a big role into understanding food cost and waste.